 Many people experience things through smells, touch, and taste.
 It’s our job as authors to use the five senses in writing to enrich our tales and prose with vivid imagery.

 In fact, the oft-forgotten 5 senses are some of the most powerful forms of description, things that can enrich a story and give it life.

 Often some of our most favourite books are those that employ to great effect the five senses.
 Books that transport us to new worlds and take us on epic adventures.
-And so often it is the vivid descriptions that draw us in and help us walk amongst the characters.
+And so often it’s the vivid descriptions that draw us in and help us walk amongst the characters.

-In this guide, we’ll take a look at the five sensory organs, why we use senses in writing, look at 5 senses examples, and ways we can use the 5 senses in writing to elevate our stories to the next level.
+In this guide, we’ll take a look at the five sensory organs, why we use senses in writing, look at 5 senses examples, and ways we can use each one to elevate our stories to the next level.

 Discover More Examples Of The 5 Senses In Writing And More

 If you have any more questions at all about anything in this guide, please join my online writing group.
 Our community of friendly writers would be more than happy to help.
 And you never know, you may make a few new writer pals!